Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry: Introduction

 However, existing theoretical results on the convergence of Metropolis algorithms mostly focus on smooth distributions.
 Such analyses typically rely on differentiability of the log-density, and often require additional regularity such as Lipschitz continuity of the gradient \citep{pmlr-v75-dwivedi18a,JMLR:v23:21-1184,24-AAP2058}.
 This limits their applicability to non-smooth target distributions which are prevalent in many applications, e.g., Bayesian Lasso \citep{Park01062008,MR2370074}, image processing \citep{MR3763089,24M1694781}, and graphical model learning \citep{MAL-001}.
-Such non-smoothness often arises from $\ell_1$-type regularization or ReLU-like activation functions, leading to log-densities that are not differentiable everywhere.
-The non-differentiability also poses challenges for gradient-based Metropolis algorithms such as MALA, and developing effective modifications remains an active research topic \citep{MR3763089,JMLR:v23:20-527}.
+Such non-smoothness often arises from $\ell_1$-type regularization or ReLU-like activation functions \citep{pmlr-v97-vladimirova19a}, leading to log-densities that are not differentiable everywhere.
+The non-differentiability also poses challenges for gradient-based Metropolis algorithms such as MALA, and developing effective modifications remains an active research topic \citep{MR3515019,JMLR:v23:20-527}.

 In this work, we extend the isoperimetric approach to analyze the spectral gap of Metropolis algorithms for a broad class of non-smooth distributions, where the log-density can be decomposed into a smooth part and a non-smooth Lipschitz part.
 We derive explicit spectral gap bounds for both RWM and MALA under appropriate step-size constraints.
 For RWM, we further generalize the results of \cite{24-AAP2058} to distributions satisfying a Poincar\'e or log-Sobolev inequality by combining our analysis with \cite{goyal2025mixing}.
 Our main technical contribution is to establish the close-coupling condition \citep{MR2178341} for Metropolis algorithms over non-smooth distributions.
-As a by-product, we obtain a uniform lower bound on the acceptance rate of MALA under log-concavity, which, to the best of our knowledge, is not available in the existing literature.
+As a by-product, we obtain a uniform lower bound on the acceptance rate of MALA under log-concavity, which plays a key role in our spectral-gap analysis.
+To the best of our knowledge, such a uniform bound is not available in the existing literature.
 These theoretical results are further supported by numerical experiments.

 The rest of the paper is organized as follows.
 In \Cref{sec:Prelim}, we review Metropolis algorithms and introduce the class of non-smooth distributions considered in this work.
 In \Cref{sec:Method}, we summarize the isoperimetric approach for spectral gap of Metropolis algorithms in \cite{24-AAP2058,goyal2025mixing}.
 In \Cref{sec:SpecGapMH}, we present our main results on the spectral gap of RWM and MALA for non-smooth distributions.
 In \Cref{sec:Numerics}, we report numerical experiments that verify the theoretical results.
 We conclude in \Cref{sec:Conclusion}, and technical proofs are deferred to the appendix.